Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

   ```
 ### 2. Install Jenkins on Windows:
 - Go to https://www.jenkins.io/download/
-- Download the .msi installer
+- Download the .msi installer for windows
 - Run the installer and follow the setup wizard
 - Jenkins will install as a Windows service (default port: 8080 or custom one like 8443)
 Now you can access Jenkins by going to the following url: